cesarsotovalero/cesarsotovalero.github.io/_posts/2017-10-26-how-i-beat the-ielts-academic-with-just-a-month-of-self-training.md

 # Listening

-The Listening Test takes between 20 and 30 minutes to listen to a recording and to answer questions on what you hear, and 10 minutes to transfer your answers to the [Answer Sheet](https://cesarsotovalero.github.io/files/IELTS_Listening_Answer_Sheet.pdf).
+The Listening Test takes between 20 and 30 minutes to listen to a recording and to answer questions on what you hear, and 10 minutes to transfer your answers to the [Listening Answer Sheet](https://cesarsotovalero.github.io/files/IELTS_Listening_Answer_Sheet.pdf).
 It consists of 4 sections.
 There are 40 questions in total.
 You need to answer all the questions as you listen to the recording.
 The recording is not paused at any time, and you hear it only once.
 The questions get more difficult as you progress through the test.

 The only way to improve your Listening ability is to **train your ears** to separate and understand the words you hear in the flow of a sentence.
 There is a big difference between seeing a word printed on paper while reading and hearing it.
 If you saw a word, it doesn't mean you will recognize it when you listen to it.
 This is why you must listen to every word you have seen at least once.